serverless/blog/posts/2017-03-14-serverless-v1.9.0.md

 Most of the time developing in Python is done with the help of `virtualenvs` to encapsulate dependencies for Python projects.
 This is especially helpful when working on different Serverless Python services.

 Oftentimes you want to quickly test your functions locally without the need to deploy them to AWS first.
 This is where the `invoke local` command comes in handy.
-However in the past `invoke local` didn't support `virtualenv` setups.
+However, in the past `invoke local` didn't support `virtualenv` setups.

-Serverless v1.9 changes that and adds support for `virtualenv` setups in the `invoke local` command.
+Serverless v1.9 changes that by adding support for `virtualenv` setups in the `invoke local` command.

-This way you can still encapsulate your Serverless Python services into their own environments but also iterate quickly on your ideas by using `invoke local`.
+This way you can still encapsulate your Serverless Python services into their own environments, but also iterate quickly on your ideas by using `invoke local`.

 ### Support for CloudFormation service roles

-You can now define a custom CloudFormation service role which should be used for the deployment of your stack.
+You can now define a custom CloudFormation service role that should be used for the deployment of your stack.

 To use this feature you simply need to add the `arn` of your CloudFormation service role in the `provider.cfnRole` property.

-Here's an example how this looks like:
+Here's an example of what this looks like:

 ```yml
 provider: